kauramanp/OpenAppFromNotificationKotlin/README.md

 - How to send and receive data-based FCM push notifications.
 - Handling foreground and background notification behavior.
 - Managing overlay permissions dynamically.

+---
+## 🔐 Note
+Never expose your FCM server key in public repositories.
+Use secure server-side environments for production.